maxtkc/mvths-wiki/docs/042c-switch-state.rst

 Overview
 --------

 A switch statement in C is an alternative from of the a conditional i.e. *if then*.
-Switch serves the same purpose as *if then* but in a format that is sometimes more readable.
+A switch statement serves the same purpose as *if then* but in a format that is sometimes more readable.
 Often code built around a switch statement is called a state machine because the the switch statement allows you to switch between different states in your code.

 Below is an example of a switch statement.
 Note that the defines are not required but generally make switch statements more readable.